Skip to content

 • Nagarkot: Known for its stunning sunrise and sunset views, Nagarkot offers a bird’s-eye view of the entire Kathmandu Valley.
 From here, trekkers can see the majestic Himalayan range stretching from the Annapurna range to the Everest region.
 The view of the snow-capped peaks during sunrise is a sight to behold, making it one of the main attractions of this trek.

-• Dhulikhel: Situated at a higher elevation than Nagarkot, Dhulikhel is famous for its panoramic views of the Himalayas, as well as its traditional Newari culture.
+• Dhulikhel: Situated at a higher elevation than Nagarkot, Dhulikhel is famous for its panoramic views of the Himalayas and its traditional Newari culture.
 The town itself is a charming mixture of old-world architecture, terraced fields, and friendly locals.
-The trek also leads to nearby villages such as Namo Buddha, which is an important Buddhist pilgrimage site.
+The trek also leads to nearby villages, such as Namo Buddha, an important Buddhist pilgrimage site.

 • Local Villages: As you pass through villages along the route, you will get a glimpse into rural Nepali life.
 The villagers, predominantly Newars, are known for their hospitality and warm smiles.
 This is a great chance to learn about their customs, food, and way of life.